One Headlight

+Background

+The song was written by lead vocalist Jakob Dylan, and is the second to be written during the recording of Bringing Down the Horse in Los Angeles.
+Dylan has stated that the song is about "the death of ideas".
+Dylan did not intend to write a hit song, but wrote it with the intention of wanting to impress and work with a producer.
+He was able to share the song with him, and thought the producer enjoyed the song, but Dylan did not hear back from the producer after he left.
+He began writing this song after a recent record with Virgin Records was considered a disappointment.
+Feeling the band deserved a second chance, he wrote the song at a kitchen table in Los Angeles.
+He was inspired by Leon Russell, Dr. John, and Al Green, and felt there was a "place for that type of feeling and mood on the radio."
+Some lyrics were inspired by that of Bruce Springsteen, with references to "Independence Day" (1981) and "One Step Up" (1988).

 Music video

 The music video was filmed in New York City in February 1997 and features the band performing.

-Awards
+They had made a previous version of the video, which Dylan described as a "murky representation", which he did not enjoy watching as he was reviewing the footage.
+They had eventually filmed the video in Dumbo, Brooklyn.

 Chart performance

 Although the song did not chart on the US Billboard Hot 100 due to the chart rules at the time, it was a significant radio hit.
 It spent five weeks at No. 2 on the Billboard Hot 100 Airplay chart and a total of 70 weeks on the chart.
-In March 1997, it became the first song to top all three of Billboard's rock airplay charts—the Modern Rock Tracks, Mainstream Rock Songs and Adult Alternative Songs charts.
-In Canada, the song reached No. 1 on the RPM Top Singles chart, staying there for five weeks and was also the third-most-successful song of the year.
+In March 1997, it became the first song to top all three of Billboard's rock airplay charts—the Modern Rock Tracks, Mainstream Rock Tracks, and Triple-A charts.
+In Canada, the song reached No. 1 on the RPM 100 Hit Tracks chart, staying there for five weeks and was also the third-most-successful song of the year.
 Outside North America, the song reached No. 14 in Australia and became a moderate hit in Germany and the United Kingdom.